A module for Data Assimilation and Optimization

 More advanced examples of ADAO TUI calculation case

-Real cases involves observations loaded from files, operators explicitly defined as generic functions including physical simulators, time dependant information in order to deal with forecast analysis in addition to calibration or re-analysis.
+Real cases involve observations loaded from files, operators explicitly defined as generic functions including physical simulators, time dependant information in order to deal with forecast analysis in addition to calibration or re-analysis.
 More details can be found in the full ADAO documentation (see documentation on the reference site https://www.salome-platform.org/, with https://docs.salome-platform.org/latest/gui/ADAO/en/index.html for english or https://docs.salome-platform.org/latest/gui/ADAO/fr/index.html for french, both being equivalents).

 License and requirements

 The license for this module is the GNU Lesser General Public License (Lesser GPL), as stated here and in the source files:

 <ADAO, a module for Data Assimilation and Optimization> Copyright (C) 2008-2021 EDF R&D This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.
 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA See http://www.salome-platform.org/